Beedlebub/DIY-Arduino-PLC-Trainer/README.md

-# PLC Trainer - Arduino Uno - Phase 3 (Motor Integration)
+# DIY PLC Trainer - Arduino Uno - Phase 3 (Motor Integration)

 This project simulates a basic industrial PLC system using an Arduino Uno.
 It models machine states (Stopped, Running, Fault) and now **controls a real motor** through a relay.